 - Maximum height: ~69 inch (1750 mm) including pallet itself

-- Overhang over the pallet edge: no cartons overhang is allowed (small, 1 inch overhang might still be acceptable)
+- Overhang over the pallet edge: no carton overhang is allowed (small, 1 inch overhang might still be acceptable)

 - Pallet wrapping: clear plastic stretch wrap

-Now is the tricky part, as you can see from the above, Amazon requires wooden pallets.
+Now comes the tricky part: as you can see from the above, Amazon requires wooden pallets.
 However, all imported wood packaging materials, including pallets, should meet the requirements of the Canadian Food Inspection Agency (CFIA) policy, “D-98-08: Requirements for the Entry of Wood Packaging Material into Canada”.
 The measures are in place to prevent importation of wooden pallets infested with serious pests.

-ISPM-15 complaint pallets are difficult to get in China and their cost is very high.
-In addition, there is always a risk that a non-compliant pallet (without IPPC mark or refurbished) slips through the cracks.
-Shipments that contain non-compliant wood pallets entering Canada could be ordered removed from Canada at the importer’s expense.
+ISPM-15 compliant pallets are difficult to get in China and their cost is very high.
+In addition, there is always a risk that a non-compliant pallet (without the IPPC mark or refurbished) slips through the cracks.
+Shipments that contain non-compliant wood pallets entering Canada could be ordered to be removed from Canada at the importer’s expense.

 Consequently, Amazon sellers have three options when it comes to palletizing goods arriving from China:

-● Ask vendors to use ISPM-15 complaint expensive wooden pallets bearing IPPC mark, and diligently follow with the suppliers up to make sure that they adhere to your instructions.
+● Ask vendors to use expensive, ISPM-15 compliant wooden pallets bearing the IPPC mark and diligently follow up with the suppliers to make sure that they adhere to your instructions.

-● At your own risk, use very well-built plywood pallets, that would resemble solid wood pallets and hope that Amazon will not reject them.
-Plywood, as being manufactured wood product, is exempt from the above mentioned CFIA requirements.
+● At your own risk, use very well-built plywood pallets that resemble solid wood pallets and hope that Amazon will not reject them.
+Plywood, as being a manufactured wood product, is exempt from the above mentioned CFIA requirements.